DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

-Short-term engagement of (young) researchers raises the question of how to maintain a constant level of expertise within a developer team and preventing knowledge drain concerning domain knowledge and software engineering skills.
+Short-term engagement of (young) researchers raises the question of how to maintain a constant level of expertise within a developer team and prevent knowledge drain concerning domain knowledge and software engineering skills.
 Conversely, the permanent engagement of qualified personnel requires to offer career perspectives, especially due to the fact that academia competes with industry for the same people.
 A